Wednesday, July 16, 2014

 • 4.
 Compassionate Communication -- Conflict Resolution

 • 6.
-United Nations Declaration of Human Rights
+United Nations Declaration of Human Rights & Convention on the Rights of the Child

 • 7.
 Self care workshops: connecting inner self care practices to outreach, service and deed.